ayan-b/blog/content/blog/GSoC19-Proposal/index.md

    <td>
 <ul>

-<li>Add a cron job using Travis CI which will run the pipeline automatically bi-weekly or monthly and will update the data in xena, in this way it will be never out of sync and even if GDC updates their API, the job will fail and actions can be taken.
+<li>Add a cron job using Travis CI which will run the pipeline automatically bi-weekly or monthly and will update the data in xena, in this way it will be never out of sync and even if GDC updates their API, the job will fail and actions can be taken.</li>

 <li>Check the robustness of the cron job.
 </li>